valoresports/coach-resources/archived-pages/eworkout_criteria.md

 :::info

 The Valor Content Production OBS Templates should be used when recording an EWorkout.
-Following the templates correctly will help to ensure the ‘highly structured’ criteria above is fulfilled.
+Following the templates correctly will help to ensure the 'highly structured' criteria above is fulfilled.

 :::